Prevent churn with cancellation flows

 - Add and refine the survey options and reactions to the selection.

-1. Basic details of the Cancellation Flow
+1. Basic details of the cancellation flow

 - Optionally, select the regions to target; by default each flow is applied globally.

-- Move on to the next tab or click Save and Close any time to persist your progress.
+- Move on to the next tab or click Save and Close at any time to persist your progress.

 2. Configure the initial message